That’s Pushing 5000 Years Ago!!!

 Very Rare Footage

-To the left, enjoy 1919 World Series footage of E. Lawrence Phillips with his megaphone.
+Below, enjoy 1919 World Series footage of E. Lawrence Phillips with his megaphone.
 Included in the clip is a photo at the 1911 World Series and a 1924 Autograph from a Washington Senators album.
 Remember, he had no left arm!

 Joe Humphreys, without argument, was the most famous ring announcer of his day.
 Succeeding Fred Burns in notability, Joe’s career as a boxing announcer and master of ceremonies lasted over 50 years.
 He said in an interview in 1936 that he won out over other announcers early in his career because, simply, he was the loudest.
 Joe was inducted into the International Boxing Hall of Fame in 1997.